silvo38/rex/example/README.md

 - **Justfile and Ningen:** the Ningen build system and the Just command runner are all hooked up.
 - **Tailwind:** generates CSS
-- **Bundling and serving client JS:** bundle TypeScript to JS using esbuild
+- **Bundling and serving client JS:** bundle TypeScript to JS using esbuild, including using JSX syntax and rendering with Preact.